uQr/cordova-docs/tutorial-team-build/README.md

 ### OSX Gotchas: Troubleshooting Tips for Building on OSX
 There are a few relativley common issues when building a Cordova app on OSX related to permissions that are worth noting.

-1.  **You are seeing permission errors from “npm”:** If you are seeing permission errors from "npm," you may be running into a situation where the build agent user's cache folder (~/.npm) is inaccssible.
+1.  **You are seeing permission errors from "npm":** If you are seeing permission errors from "npm," you may be running into a situation where the build agent user's cache folder (~/.npm) is inaccssible.
 Generally this occurs if the folder or some of its contents was created while running as an administrator (sudo).
 Fortunatley this is easy to resolve:

     1. Log into OSX with the user that installed and set up the cross-platform agent
     2. Open the Terminal app and type: